stac-extensions/raster/README.md

 ## [gdalinfo](https://gdal.org/programs/gdalinfo.html) band Object

 [gdalinfo](https://gdal.org/programs/gdalinfo.html) commands lists exhaustive information about a raster dataset.
 It provides options to get statistics and histograms of the values in the bands of the raster.
 This object can be obtained from GDAL([GDALRasterBand](https://gdal.org/doxygen/classGDALRasterBand.html)).
-To get it on the command line you can use the `gdalinfo` CLI with the info command: `$ gdalinfo -json` and get the corresponfing object in the array of bands.
+To get it on the command line you can use the `gdalinfo` CLI with the info command:
+`$ gdalinfo -json` and get the corresponding object in the array of bands.

 Example: